-Throughout the years, producers have utilized four-legged talent to create some of the most memorable commercials.
+Throughout the years, producers have worked with animals to create some of the most memorable commercials.
 Who can forget the “¡Yo quiero Taco Bell!” chihuahua, the Bush’s Baked Beans Golden Retriever Duke, Bud Light’s Bull Terrier Spud McKenzie, or the Cadbury Bunny?

 Each of these commercials proved a hit for adults and children alike.
 Cadbury even took it a step further with a Cadbury bunny auditions” commercial featuring many different animals.